modestinocarbone/One_pixel_camera/README.md

 ## TODO

-This "promising" results proved the point: One pixel camera is possible under certain conditions.
+These "promising" results proved the point: One pixel camera is possible under certain conditions.
 Further steps should involve:

 * Averaging subsequent swipes of individual cell in the matrix (improving shape detection).
 * Increase the number of photodiode will increase sensitivity.